-Many are resistant or hesitant to follow a meal plan because that means giving up control and their eating disorder behaviors, which can be a very frightening thought.
-So besides the discomfort and stress… what does the meal plan REALLY even do?
+Many are resistant or hesitant to follow a plan.
+This is often because that means giving up control and their eating disorder behaviors.
+This can be a very frightening thought.
+So besides the discomfort and stress… what does the food plan REALLY even do?

 Eventually, you will get to a point where you know the route so well that you won’t need the map anymore.

 This was a really interesting post to read, thank you for sharing!
 X